151 WordPress Hacks: Learn WordPress from Scratch

 Once you put the wrong login credentials, an error message with the password lost link appears.
 You can edit the login error message and display anything you want.

 As you know, you can log in using the username as well as the email address.
 It would be better if you disable login with an email address.

 On the bank websites, you may have noticed that if you don’t open any new page for a while, your session gets expired.

 You can add automatically log out the users in WordPress.

 #81.
 Limit Login Attempts

 Sometimes, the hackers use the try and hit method to guess your password.
 It’s better to limit login attempts.
-You can either use this features from your security plugin or use a special plugin just for this.
+You can either use this feature from your security plugin or use a particular plugin just for this.